 This is a follow up story for Delray Watch Supply.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi, my name is John Pietrasz, Co-Founder and Chairman of Delray Watch, DelrayWatch.com.
 With my business partner, Federico Iossa, we have built an e-commerce company that enables watch collectors buy, sell, and trade the watches in their collections.

 Also, we run several YouTube channels that educate and inspire current and future watch enthusiasts.

 Tell us about what you’ve been up to!
 Has the business been growing?

 Since the last time StarterStory covered us, the business has been up to a lot!
 We have grown considerably by re-skinning our website, expanding our inventory by diversifying our product offerings, and building out our team.

 The more expensive option will yield a better outcome- more than enough to cover the cost.

 First, we have fully migrated our website, DelrayWatch.com to BigCommerce.
 Also, we have tailored the experience to insights on our customer base.
 Using analytics and heat mapping tools, we were able to fine-tune our website and prioritize pages, models, brands, and other content that users were most interested in.
 After using these tactics to also modify a few of our other existing pages on the site, we have seen overall traffic increase by 40% and conversion increase by 7%.